High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Efficient Gradient Computation of MI and GMI for the AWGN Channel

 To calculate the gradient using Eq.~\eqref{eq:ddxnMI}, we only need $M^2$ of the subfunction Eq.~\eqref{eq:hfunc}, all of which is already calculated for the \ac{MI} calculation.
 For the finite-differences approach, at least $2N\times M$ more are needed.

-Then, the only step left to obtain the gradient is to calculate the expected value of $Z$ by evaluating the multidimensional integral over the support of $\vect{z}$.
-As this work calculates the \ac{MI} for the \ac{AWGN}, we can use the \ac{GHQ} to efficiently numerically evaluate the expression \cite[Sec.~IV.B]{Alvarado2018Achievable}.
+Then, to obtain the gradient we need to calculate the multidimensional integral over the support of $\vect{z}$ in Eq.~\eqref{eq:ddxnMI}.
+To compute the \ac{MI} and its gradient in the \ac{AWGN} channel, we can use the \ac{GHQ} to efficiently numerically evaluate the integral \cite[Sec.~IV.B]{Alvarado2018Achievable}.